gerberlab/mitre/README.md

 A series of status messages should be displayed, followed by 'Test problem completed successfully.'

+#### If you don't have the 'pip' command

+Recent versions of Python 2.7 provide pip by default, but the version of Python installed by default on OSX systems, for example, is an exception.
+Running

+    $ sudo easy_install pip

+should fix this if you are an administrator, but a better solution, which does not require administrator access, is to install your own Python interpreter.
+Our recommended approach is to install anaconda or miniconda from https://conda.io which will also provide an improved package management and installation system.

+#### Supported platforms

 Only Mac and Linux systems are supported at this time.

 ### Quick start